-Adrienne and Jeanne have been sharing some of their design tips with us.
-This month I decided to try something a little different.
+Adrienne and Leigh have been sharing some of their design tips with us and we’ve decided to try something a little different.
 I asked them to share some things from their “not to do” list.
-Here are a few of their recommendations.
+Here are a few of their recommendations:

 We hope this has helped you with a design question you may have had.
 Don’t forget, you can email questions for Adrienne at Adrienne@MyElliottHome.com.

-We are excited to also feature tips from Jeanne Hanish, our award-winning color specialist.
-Jeanne’s a master at combining just the right colors to showcase any room in your home.
+We are excited to also feature tips from Leigh Jones, our color specialist.
+Leigh’s a master at combining just the right colors to showcase any room in your home.
 She thinks about which mood or statement the room should make, cozy, cool, inviting, energizing, etc. Like Adrienne, she puts a lot of thought into each of her decisions.
-This month she is going to tell us about designing with green.
+Now let’s listen as Leigh tells us about designing with green.

 Forget feeling green with envy, unless of course, your friends are going green with their interior color palettes!
 From fun and flirty lime to the brilliance and majesty of emerald; we are half way through the year and green is going strong!